yioneko/indentlines-decorator/README.md

 # indentlines-decorator

-This is a implementation of indent lines using decoration provider api of neovim to resolve several hard problems of the well knonwn plugin [indent-blankline.nvim](indent-blankline.nvim):
+This is a implementation of indent lines using decoration provider api of neovim to resolve several hard problems of the well knonwn plugin [indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim):

+- Work with horizontal scrolling.
 - Indent lines of folded lines now will be correctly drawn on open.
 - Completely sync with nvim window redrawing and never flicker.
 - On demand redraw, only lines needing redrawn will be rerendered.
 Performance might be better on large screen.